-An attractive very fast growing ornamental for garden with White or yellowish-white pea shaped flowers are 7-12 cm long occur in clusters of 2-7 flowers during the dry season.
+An attractive very fast-growing ornamental tree for the garden with white or yellowish-white pea-shaped flowers that are 7-12 cm long occur in clusters of 2-7 flowers during the dry season.

 The bark is pale grey, furrowed and corky.
 Young twigs are finely hairy.
 Leaves are pinnate to 40 cm long with 20 pairs of leaflets.

 Seed pods are narrow and curved, 40-60 cm long and pointed at both ends.
 The seeds are bean-like, smooth, shining and dark brown.

 Endemic to the Northern regions of Western Australia and the Northern Territory.